 We Learn, We Welcome, We Listen

 At Holy Innocents’ Episcopal School, we embrace cultures, backgrounds, ideas and differences that enliven, broaden and deepen who we are as the nation’s largest Episcopal School.
-We are devoted to cultivating a safe environment that empowers community members to discover and celebrate their identities and diverse backgrounds.
+We are devoted to cultivating a safe and brave environment that empowers community members to discover and celebrate their identities and diverse backgrounds.
 We are guided by both our identity as an independent Episcopal School and our school’s mission to have respect for self and others, as well as to respect the varied beliefs in our diverse educational and spiritual community.

 We recognize that we must work collectively to build an authentic, inclusive community.
 Work is ongoing with more work to be done.
 As we do this work, we must recognize our past, dream of our future and acknowledge the ties of commonality as we move forward.